jundalisay/sp/content/en/superphysics/principles/chapter-12d.md

 - PR Sarkar
 - etc

+Buddha was known for both an original philosophy and for having various occult powers.

 This is why advanced souls might choose to incarnate in India which has a relative abundnace of gurus to help advanced souls pick up where they left off in the past life.

 <!-- arises from  This  imposition of universal objectivity.  -->